katunopolis/repport/docs/MINIMAL_DEPLOYMENT_LIST.md

 - [NEW] Resolved dependency conflicts by updating package versions
 - [NEW] Fixed TypeScript errors for useParams hook in React Router
 - [NEW] Successfully deployed complete stack with Docker Compose
 - [NEW] Both backend API and frontend UI accessible through Docker
+- [NEW] Implemented admin user creation scripts for both Windows and Unix-like systems
+- [NEW] Added comprehensive user management in AdminDashboard with create, edit, and delete functionality
+- [NEW] Implemented role-based access control with user/admin distinction
+- [NEW] Created tabbed interface in AdminDashboard for better organization
+- [NEW] Added notification system for admin operations with status feedback